20.10.2022 | Nikolay Valiotti

 How to Start a Data Governance Program: 10 Steps

-Not so long ago, companies had to pay for expensive enterprise software, employ a cadre of data scientists and data engineers, or both, to get good analytics.
-These days, as the value of analytics continues to grow, the barrier to entry has been lowered by the introduction of new software.
-But such tools are not built the same.
+Not so long ago, companies had to pay for expensive enterprise software and employ a cadre of data scientists and data engineers, or both, to get good analytics.
+But as the value of analytics continues to grow, the barrier to entry has been lowered by the introduction of new software.

-The two business intelligence tools that we want to pit against each other today are Metabase and Tableau.
-Let’s compare them across the most important categories.
+However, such tools are not built the same, and the two business intelligence tools we want to pit against each other today are Metabase and Tableau.
+Let’s compare them!

-Perhaps it’ll be useful to refresh our knowledge of the data analytics definition before we go on.
-Data analytics encompasses a range of tools, technologies, and processes to convert raw data into actionable insights.
-And the BI tools we are going to explore today are often integral to shaping business processes, improving decision-making, and fostering business growth.
+Before we go on: What does, anyway, data analytics mean as a term?
+This practice encompasses a range of tools, technologies, and processes to convert raw data into actionable insights.
+And the BI tools we are going to explore are integral to shaping business processes, improving decision-making, and fostering business growth.

-Metabase is an open-source tool that allows you to create BI dashboards, charts, and other visual formats based on data from a variety of databases and sources.
-Users can explore and learn from data without knowing code or SQL – but to a limited extent.
+Metabase is an open-source tool that allows you to create BI dashboards, charts, and other visuals based on data from a variety of databases and sources.
+Users can explore the tool and learn from data without knowing code or SQL—but to a limited extent.
 For those planning to create visualizations and make advanced customizations, SQL is required.